Kotti/Kotti/docs/index.rst

 Kotti CMS
 =========

-:Authors: Daniel Nouri, Mike Orr
+:Documentation authors: Daniel Nouri, Mike Orr

 Kotti is a light-weight, user-friendly and extensible web content management system.
 It is licensed under a `BSD-like license